-Tufts CTSI aims to sustain and grow innovative resources, services, and policies that support and promote collaborative, cross-disciplinary, full-spectrum translational research.
+Tufts CTSI aims to implement and grow innovative resources, services, and policies that support and promote collaborative, cross-disciplinary, full-spectrum translational research.

 Our comprehensive research services are designed to increase:

-• Preparation and submittal of multi-institution, interdisciplinary proposals
+- Preparation and submission of multi-institution, interdisciplinary proposals

 Download a brochure about Tufts CTSI’s research services (PDF).